David2M/Injector/README.md

   });
 ```

-**If the type hint of the parameter is callable and the set parameter is callable then the parameter will NOT be invoked before passing it into the method.**
+**If the type-hint of the parameter is callable and the set parameter is callable then the parameter will NOT be invoked before passing it into the method.**

 ### String Parameter Resolved to an Object ###
-You can set a class name for a parameter which has a class or interface type hint.
+You can set a class name for a parameter which has a class or interface type-hint.

 ```php
 class UserMapper